Samuel Lowe is born, near Cotes Mill, Loughborough.

 Shown here are a couple of the original wooden wheels from the workshop, now on holiday, they are on display in the offices! they had been powered via a 3 and a half inch iron shaft that ran the length of the current cabinet workshop, connected by a wide leather and canvas belts.

-Charles Lowe commissions the building of cottages for his workers in nearby Burder Street, and buys a small chapel in School Street for local Christian congregation to use
+Charles Lowe commissions the building of cottages for his workers in nearby Burder Street.

 Always looking to widen his services, in addition to upholstery, antiques, furniture and works of art, Charles is taking on contracting work, removals, warehousing, undertaking and coffin making, blinds and curtains, upholstery and bedding manufacturing, even producing his own branded mattresses and beds.

-The latest in flooring trends are being captured; Charles is supplying and fitting both the revolutionary new floor covering Linoleum, and sewn together wall-to-wall 'fitted' carpeting for the really well to do!
+The very latest in fitted flooring is also being offered; Charles is supplying and fitting both the revolutionary new floor covering Linoleum, and is hand stitching strip carpets together to produce wall-to-wall 'fitted' carpeting for the really well to do!

 Charles is keeping up with the times, in addition to the electrical power installed in the workshop a few years previously, he now also has electric lights installed throughout the shop and workshops.
 The insurance company is duly informed, and they attach an endorsement to the fire policy accordingly, to cover this new risk!

 (Samuel) Lawrence Lowe is born to Samuel and Stella.

 A formal portrait of Charles in his late 50's

 Being close to the towns first telephone exchange Charles installs one of Loughborough’s first telephones. the phone number was three digits - 554.